NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 - The foreign medical institution must be listed in the World Directory of Medical Schools and verified by the Indian Embassy in that country.

-- Provisional degrees are not accepted.
-You need the final degree certificate.
+- Provisional degrees are not accepted — you need the final degree certificate.

 NMC Eligibility Certificate

-- If you got admission to a foreign medical college on or after March 15, 2002, you must have a valid Eligibility Certificate issued by the National Medical Commission (NMC) before you started your studies abroad.
+- If you got admission to a foreign medical college on or after March 15, 2002, you must have a valid Eligibility Certificate (EC) issued by the National Medical Commission (NMC) before you started your studies abroad.

 - If you were admitted before March 15, 2002, this condition does not apply to you.